RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     ![a6](https://media.discordapp.net/attachments/887963616182145044/1185610250666115203/SkillIcon_1303_SkillTree1.png?ex=65903c97&is=657dc797&hm=c2fc1f0f571214973d43aa6399895d46303d6be1503cbdf326975aa912bc7f1c&=&format=webp&quality=lossless&width=192&height=192){ align=left } Increases Break Effect by 20% for all allies.

     This trace is decent, but it's not as valuable as the other ascension stats.
 Still, it is recommended to prioritize this trace.
-It helps make reaching the recommended 180% Break Effect threshold easier, allowing you to invest in other stats, and it benefits any allies who need Break Effect.
+It helps make reaching the recommended 180% Break Effect threshold easier, allowing you to invest in other stats, and it benefits any allies who need Break Effect. **NOTE: THIS TRACE DOES NOT TAKE EFFECT UNTIL YOU ARE IN BATTLE.**

 </div>